 The actors also manage the very fast-paced dialogue of the script extremely well.
 They never miss a beat, yet every syllable is understandable.
 Director Chris New has done an incredible job in switching the tone back and forth from comedy to drama, and his cast goes from funny to earnest within a split second.
 This fantastic juxtaposition occurs throughout the play as naturally and as frequently as it does in real life.

 The audience was completely engrossed throughout the entire performance.
 Multimedia was cleverly used to change the scenes and reference current events, making it all the more gripping.
 The completely authentic and stripped-back characters had the audience laughing throughout, and deeply moved by the end of the play, while the intimacy of the Finborough Theatre allows them to see every painfully real moment that the characters experience.

 This play is not only socially significant, but it is also a pure joy to watch.
 Its quick wit and astounding cast will make you want to talk about it for days after.

-The Precariat is on at the Finborough Theatre until 30th July 2013, for further information or to book visit here.
+The Precariat is at the Finborough Theatre until 30th July 2013.
+For further information or to book visit the theatre’s website here.